StefanSchroeder/dietpi-radio/README.md

 ## Debugging Audio

-To debug, the following tools are helpful:
+To debug audio, the following tools are helpful:

 *amixer* will provide information about the soundcard.